 This area focuses on visualizing cellular and molecular biological processes.
 The bio-visualization program provides training opportunities for cross-disciplinary research in the areas of molecular animation, web programming, microscopy and digital imaging, and medical illustration.

 The web team also supports the DIR web services program (e.g., laboratory websites, annual report, and internet applications).
-Applications developed included the on-line annual report and survey modules for research and administrative questionnaires.
-The group updated and maintained approximately 100 DIR websites and developed graphic designs and medical illustrations for several projects.
+Applications developed included the online annual report and survey modules for research and administrative questionnaires.
+The group updates and maintains approximately 100 DIR websites and develops graphic designs and medical illustrations for several projects.
 The team also expanded the Science@NICHD wiki (science.nichd.nih.gov) to over 90 projects, including

-Core IT services
+Core IT Services

 Network and Desktop Services: The team serves as a key component of the NICHD IT services group to ensure that all DIR investigators and staff have reliable, secure, and efficient IT solutions.
 This includes acquisition, maintenance, and support for site licenses e.g., EndNote, QUOSA; network services (e-mail, data backups, VPN, helix, PDAs, wireless configurations); and cross-platform desktop, server and application hosting.